Skip to content

 6

-cartloader upload_aws \
+cartloader_cmd upload_aws \

---in-dir ./cartload2 \
+--in-dir "${out_root}/cartload2" \

---s3-dir ${AWS_DIR} \
+--s3-dir "${AWS_DIR}" \

---in-list ./input.tsv
+--in-list "${out_root}/input.tsv"

-Below use FB080_O1a as an example.
+Below uses FB080_O1a as an example.

 1